apaz-cli/daisho/Types.md

 A `class` is literally a C struct with methods associated with it.
-Each of these methods is literally a function which takes the object as an argument called `this`.
-When you define a native method on a class, it includes `this` as an extra first argument.
+Each of these methods is literally a function which takes the object as an argument called `sekf` as its first argument.
+We use the keyword  `self` instead of `this` for compatability with C++ compilers, but the meaning is the same.

 When you have an object containing members, you literally have a C struct containing those members.
 The same way, a `class` containing another `class` is a struct containing another struct.
 This gives the user perfect information about how objects are laid out in memory.

 Just like in C, a `class` cannot contain an instance of itself as a member.
-Additionally, it cannot contain an instance of a `trait` that it implements as a member.
-To get around this, store a reference instead.
+Additionally, it cannot contain an instance of a generic that could possibly be itself.
+To get around this restriction, store a reference instead.

 ## Generics